 You should consult legal counsel before creating an equity plan or an option pool.

-Before you can grant equity awards to employees, you first need to:
+Before you can grant equity awards, you first need to:

 - Create an equity plan with your lawyer and add it to AngelList.